Analysis | ‘Nobody likes her’: Trump tries his likability standard for female politicians on Kamala Harris

 Trump regularly attacks his male critics, giving them nicknames that he hopes shapes their image for his supporters and other voters.
 But focusing on the likability of the women who threaten his position seems to be a particular focus of Trump’s.
 And it is a sentiment that women in the workplace often hear when attempting to climb the career ladder.

-He used his “nasty woman” phrase when competing against his 2016 rival Hillary Clinton, someone he regularly portrayed as unlikeable even though she went on to receive more votes than Trump.
+He used his “nasty woman” phrase when competing against his 2016 opponent, Hillary Clinton, someone he regularly portrayed as unlikable even though she went on to receive more votes than Trump.
 And now he is using that line of attack against Harris, who has a higher favorability rating than Trump, according to the most recent Washington Post poll.

 My colleague Amber Phillips previously wrote about research from the Barbara Lee Family Foundation, a nonpartisan group that advocates for women in politics, showing that female candidates must be likable to earn a person’s vote.
 The organization published a 2017 report on likability and electability for women that said: